Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026 Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026

 AdmiralsFCA, ASIC, CySEC, FSCA, EFSA (Estonia), JSC (Jordan)MT4, MT5Islamic account available on Trade.MT5 account only; admin fee applies after 3 days for most instruments; after 1 day for crypto and exotic pairsAfter 3 days (most); after 1 day (crypto, exotics)Traders seeking regulated multi-asset accessStrong mobile platform; bonds and ETFs available on Islamic account; multi-jurisdiction regulation

-• AvaTrade requires full verification and a funded account before the interest-free conversion is activated.
+• AvaTrade requires complete account verification and an initial deposit before the interest-free conversion is activated.
 ZAR, TRY, RUB, and MXN pairs are excluded from the scheme entirely.

-• Admirals limits this account type to the Trade.MT5 tier only.
+• At the time of publication, Admirals offers its Islamic account on the Trade.MT5 account.
+Confirm current availability on the official website before applying.
 Holding fees begin after 3 days on most instruments, but after just 1 day on crypto and exotic pairs.

 For traders who carry positions for multiple days, knowing that no interest will accumulate overnight removes a variable from their cost calculation.
 That predictability appeals across a range of backgrounds, not only among those following Islamic finance principles.